More <

 Outlook (Prognosis)

 Surgery is successful most of the time.
 However, the outcome will depend on how severe the perforation is, and for how long it was present before treatment.
-The presence of other illnesses can also affect how well a person will do after treatment.
+The presence of other illnesses or septic shock can also affect how well a person will do after treatment.

 Possible Complications